 Becoming a member

 If you are a resident of the ACT, Jervis Bay Territory, or Norfolk Island and 15 years old or over, you are eligible to join (provided you are not a member of any other political party).
 You can find more information about membership eligibility in the ACT Labor Rules in section B.3.

-Concession $33 per year - charged annually (retired, full-time students, casually employed, under 18s, overseas, and concession)
+Concession $33 per year (retired, full-time students, casually employed, under 18s, overseas, and concession)

 Your payments help to keep our party member-driven and independent of relying on corporate donors.
 ACT Labor regularly funds events, campaigns and training to help win elections and implement Labor policy in our community.